LeoNatan/EPSpy/README.md

 ### Troubleshooting

-- The following error indicates that the login iten has not been enabled.
+- The following error indicates that the login item has not been enabled.

 <p align="center"><img width=372 src="./Error.png"/></p>